ac-ryan/free-genai-bootcamp-2025/sentence-constructor/chatGPT/prompt.md

 - Provice a possible sentence structre
 - Do not use romaji when showing japanese exept in the vocabulary table

-## Formating Instructions
+## Formatting Instructions

-The formated output will contain three parts:
+The formatted output will contain three parts:
 - Vocabulary Table
 - Sentence Structure
 - Clues and Considerations